John Jolly: Tennessee

 John Jolly was born around 1769, into a mixed-race family in Tennessee.
 He had a successful trading post on Hiwassee Island (in present-day Meigs County) in Eastern Tennessee.
 The island was located at the confluence of the Tennessee and Hiwassee Rivers.

 Jolly was also a wealthy planter.
 He dressed in buckskin hunting shirts, leggings, and moccasins".
 He was a friendly and low-key person who was dedicated to providing the Cherokee people opportunities to thrive, including the use of technology and formal education.
 Jolly did not speak English, but likely understood it as well as other tribal languages and French.
 He led the plantation group of Cherokee originating in Tennessee after his brother Tahlonteeskee's departure for 'the west' in 1809.
 His brother, one of the first 'Old Settlers' of the western Cherokee, moved after the United States' acquisition of the Louisiana Purchase.

 Adoption of Sam Houston

 Sam Houston first met Jolly when he was a teenager.
-He had left his family in Maryville, Tennessee and come to live with the Cherokee on Hiwassee Island in 1809.
+Houston had left his family in Maryville, Tennessee and come to live with the Cherokee on Hiwassee Island in 1809.
 He was taken in by Jolly, who treated him like a son.
 Jolly adopted him and acted as his father in the Cherokee Nation.
 Jolly gave Houston the Cherokee name of Ka'lanu, meaning 'the Raven'.
 He became an emissary for the Cherokee and helped negotiate treaties, and—eventually—their removal to the west.
 Houston later returned to his family in Maryville, Tennessee, but he lived once again with the Cherokee in the west in 1829.
 Jolly was a source of refuge for Houston after his ill-fated marriage to Eliza Allen.